prasannjeet/springboot-angular-mongo-battleship/readme.md

 - The enemy attacks on a player's board are also marked.
 - If the enemy attacks correctly on a ship, a "fire" symbol appears in that positions.
 - A scorecard, as mentioned above, is also implemented.
+- Users can also see an error message if, for any reason, the websockets connection is lost with the server.

 ## Limitations
 One or many of these limitations could have been resolved with more time in hand.